James Penton: Jehovah’s Witnesses in Canada: Champions of Freedom of Speech and Worship

-While still a member, he wrote Jehovah’s Witnesses in Canada: Champions of Freedom of Speech and Worship (1976), a history of the religion's struggle for religious freedom under Canadian law, in which he claimed that much of the political and theological attacks on the Watch Tower Society had been grossly unfair.
-He subsequently appeared on a national current affairs television program in Canada defending the religion's doctrines and denying its leaders were guilty of false prophecy.
-The book gained brief mentions in the society's magazine The Watchtower (quoting a Toronto Star review) and three years later in a Yearbook article about the Witnesses' history in Canada, although Penton later wrote that he found it curious that the society refused to quote directly from it or otherwise mention it in publications or conventions.
+While a member, Penton wrote Jehovah’s Witnesses in Canada: Champions of Freedom of Speech and Worship (1976), a history of the denomination's struggle for religious freedom under Canadian law, in which he said that many of the political and theological attacks on the Watch Tower Society had been grossly unfair.
+He subsequently appeared on a Canadian current affairs program to defend the group's doctrines, and denying its leaders were guilty of false prophecy.
+The book was briefly mentioned in The Watchtower (quoting a Toronto Star review) and three years later in a Yearbook article about the Witnesses' history in Canada, although Penton later wrote that he found it curious that the society refused to quote directly from it or otherwise mention it in publications or conventions.
 "As a result," he wrote, "some Witnesses manifested direct hostility towards it.
 On occasions I was openly criticized by particularly narrow Witnesses with 'trying to make money on the brothers' or 'trying to make a big fellow out of myself'."

-From 1942 onwards, Jehovah's Witnesses "decreed that all the society’s books and articles were to be published anonymously", according to them, "on the ground that only God should be given credit for religious truth, not individual human authors".

 Apocalypse Delayed: The Story of Jehovah's Witnesses

-Penton began work on Apocalypse Delayed: The Story of Jehovah's Witnesses soon afterwards, but halted his research and writing in 1979 after developing concerns over what he viewed as a growing punitive response of the religion's leadership to doctrinal dissent from within its ranks.
-He resumed work on the book after his expulsion and it was published in 1985.
+Penton began work on Apocalypse Delayed: The Story of Jehovah's Witnesses soon afterwards, but halted the project in 1979 after developing concerns over what he viewed as a growing punitive response of the group's leadership to doctrinal dissent from within its ranks.
+He resumed work on the book after his expulsion, and it was published in 1985.